Home

 Buy this Giclee Print at AllPosters.com

-After Pegasus went to Mount Olympus, he was ridden by the god Hermes/Mercury.
+After the winged horse Pegasus went to Mount Olympus, he was ridden by the god Hermes/Mercury.

 Mercury on Pegasus ('Le Cheval de Marly') 1701-02 (marble)